Hanswai/Data/README.md

 ### Subtitle?

-*Get good with Git
+* Get good with Git
-*Get good with R
+* Get good with R
-*Git good with Data analytics
+* Git good with Data Analytics